-Part of the goal of this blog along with providing useful news for our San Francisco Bay Area clients, is to give insight on our thought process for design, SEO, technology and business development.
-This blog is also a good reason to get a refresher on some of the concepts we need to brush up on.
+Part of the goal of this blog along with providing useful news for our San Francisco Bay Area clients is to give insight into our thought process for design, SEO, technology, and business development.
+This blog is also an excellent reason to get a refresher on some of the concepts we need to .

-Here are a few examples of how emphasis is achieved.
+Here are a few examples of how the emphasis is achieved.

 Laszlo Moholy-Nagy, II